AdobeDocs/uxp-indesign/src/pages/introduction/next-steps/script-and-plugin/index.md

 <br></br>

 Hope the above table helps you in deciding the best route suitable for your use case.
-Next, we recommend you to write your first [script](../../scripts/getting-started) or [plugin](../../plugins/getting-started).
+Next, we recommend you write your first [script](../../scripts/getting-started) or [plugin](../../plugins/getting-started).